prestomation/resmed_myair_sensors/README.md

     1. This is the datetime the CPAP uploaded the most recent data.
 This is only supported in the Americas
 1. Most Recent Sleep Date
     1. This is the most recent date for which data is available.
 This will match Current Data Date if you use your CPAP every day.
 An automation that triggers when these two sensors are different will signal that you have missed a night

+## Services

+Each config entry for this integration will create a service called `resmed_myair.force_poll_{username}` that will force an update from myAir.

 ## Known Issues